digitaltob/personal-site/src/posts/faster-websites-using-webp-images.md

 We can do this by detecting if the browser supports WebP.
 If it does we load the WebP background image, if not, we can load the fallback image - in this example, a JPG image.

-To help us do this, we need to set classes on the root &lt;html&gt; element.
+To help us do this, we need to set classes on the root `<html>` element.
 These classes will match a specific CSS rule to load the correct image based on browser support.

 The two classes we'll use to help us do this are:

-<strong>.no-webp</strong>
+`.no-webp`

 AND

-<strong>.web-p</strong>
+`.web-p`

 We'll only add one of these classes to the code, we'll cover how we add this into the code in a moment, firstly, lets set up the two different CSS rules we need: